Share this article on:

-Major Chinese-operated digital marketplace Temu has denied having suffered a cyber attack or data breach after a threat actor listed the company on BreachForums.
+Major Chinese-operated digital marketplace Temu has confirmed that claims it suffered a cyber attack or data breach after a threat actor listed the company on BreachForums were false and that its network was not breached.

 Earlier this week, a threat actor going by the name “smokinthashit” posted what they claimed to be a Temu company database containing 87 million records of customer data.